 It felt so decadent to be walking to the elevators rather than walking straight through to the subway.
 We waited for the lift alongside a well to do couple and said to ourselves, “yep we belong here.”
 We had our brand new TravelPro Luggage in hand rather than our usual backpacks and instead of jeans or trekking pants we were dressed up, I even had on high heels and Dave wore a smart jacket.
 We played our part well.

-We entered our suite to a welcoming bottle wine and their signature cheese where we immediately relaxed on the fluffy duvet on our king size bed while being careful to not spill our red wine on the crisp white sheets.
+We entered our suite to a welcoming bottle wine and their signature cheese where we immediately relaxed on the fluffy duvet on our king size bed while being careful to not pour red wine on the crisp white sheets.

 Can't we just stay here forever?